shellyannrose/warm-welcome-home-swap-hosting/docs/tutorials/tutorial-add-new-task.md

 # Tutorial: Add a new task to prepare for a guest

- This tutorial explains how to create a new task that a host will do to prepare for a guest.
+ This tutorial shows you how to create a new task to prepare for a guest.
+Be sure to [set up](before-you-start-tutorials.md) your system first.

 Expect this tutorial to take about 15 minutes to complete.